sibonile/ANIN-Handbook/docs/Installation.md

 ```
 python --version
 ```
+Please ensure that version 3.10 or higher is installed before proceeding.

 ## Installing Python
 Install Python by downloading an installer appropriate to your system from [python.org](https://www.python.org/)  and running it.